 Jane J. Kim, Interim Dean

-Jane J. Kim is the Interim Dean and Dean for Academic Affairs at the Harvard T.H.
+Jane J. Kim is the Dean for Academic Affairs at the Harvard T.H.
 Chan School of Public Health.
 She is also the K.T.
 Li Professor of Health Economics in the Department of Health Policy and Management and the Center for Health Decision Science.
 Her research focuses on the development and application of mathematical modeling methods to evaluate health policy issues related to women’s health.

 Michelle A. Williams

 A globally recognized epidemiologist, Michelle A. Williams led Harvard Chan School during the COVID-19 pandemic.
 Under her tenure, the School launched its first fully online MPH program, expanded field learning opportunities for students, and revitalized the Center for Health Communication.
 It also broke down academic silos by establishing cross-disciplinary research initiatives, such as the Center for Climate, Health, and the Global Environment (C-CHANGE), the Microbiome in Public Health Center, the Zhu Family Center for Global Cancer Prevention, and the Thich Nhat Hanh Center for Mindfulness in Public Health.

 During David Hunter’s tenure as Acting Dean, the School opened a new center in Mumbai, launched a new hybrid MPH in Epidemiology, inaugurated a new Center for Health and Happiness, and expanded the John B. Little Center for Radiation Sciences.
 Hunter also served as Dean for Academic Affairs at a time when the number of women professors increased by more than 50% and the number of faculty members from underrepresented minority groups doubled.